Alyssa Haddad is a Brooklyn-based Playwright and Screenwriter.

 Her work focuses on exploring the issues of identity in its many forms, and asking the question “what defines us: our upbringing, our genetics, or the way we are viewed by the world?”

-She is an alumna of Living Room Theater’s New Play Incubator Lab and a current member of New Perspectives Theatre Company’s Women’s Work Play Lab.
+She is an alumna of Living Room Theater’s New Play Incubator Lab and New Perspectives Theatre Company’s Women’s Work Play Lab.
 She was a 2019 Artist-In-Residence and Guest Lecturer at Adams State University’s Rare AIR program.

 She is a columnist for Eleanora Magazine.
 Read her column, …And Another Thing, here

 Since 2015, she has worked as an assistant to legendary costume designer, Bob Mackie, and assisted him on the Off-Broadway revival of Howard Crabtree's When Pigs Fly and his Tony winning effort on the Broadway production of The Cher Show.